-FO ORM 10-K (Mark one) ☑ ANNUAL REPORT PURSUANT TO SECTION OF 1934 ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal y vear ended December 31, 2013 OR ☐ TRANSITION REPORT PURSUANT TO SE ACT OF 1934 CTION 13 OR 15(d) OF THE SECURITIES EXCHANGE For the transition per riod fromto Commissi on file number 001-33876 ersys, Inc. gistrant as specified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-4864095 (I.R.S.
-Employer Identification No.) 3201 Carnegie Avenue, Cleveland, Ohio (Address of principal executive offices) 44115-2634 (Zip Code) Registrant's telephone nu mber, including area code (216) 431-9900 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.001 per share Name of each exchange on which registered NASDAQ Stock Market LLC Securities registered pur rsuant to Section 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rule 405 of the Securities Act.
-Yes □ No ⊠ Indicate by check mark if the registrant is not required to file rep 1934.
-Yes □ No ⊠ orts pursuant to Section 13 or Section 15(d) of the Securities Exchange Act of of 1934 during the preceding 12 months (or for such shorter peri eports required to be filed by Sections 13 or $15(d)$ of the Securities Exchange Acod that the registrant was required to file such reports), and (2) has been subject No \Box tronically and posted on its corporate Web site, if any, every Interactive Data Regulation S-T (§ 232.405 of this chapter) during the preceding 12 months (or and post such files).
-Yes \boxtimes No \square company.
-See definition of "accelerated filer," large accelerated filer" and "smaller reporting company" in Ru (Check one): le 12b-2 of the Exchange Act.
-Large accelerated filer □ Accelerated filer Non-accelerated filer □ Smaller reporting company X Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠ The aggregate market value at June 28, 2013, the last business day of the registrant's most recently completed the registrant's common stock (based upon the closing price per share of \$1.66 of such stock as quoted on the date) held by non-affiliates of the registrant was approximately \$89.4 million. · The registrant had 76,633,698 shares of common stock outstanding on March 1, 2014.
+FORM 1 0-K Mark one) ■ ANNUAL REPORT PURSUANT TO SECTION 13 OR OF 1934 15(d) OF THE SECURITIES EXCHANGE ACT For the fiscal year ended D December 31, 2014 OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 ACT OF 1934 3 OR 15(d) OF THE SECURITIES EXCHANGE For the transition period from to Commission file numb Athersys , Inc. (Exact name of registrant as sp pecified in its charter) Delaware (State or other jurisdiction of incorporation or organization) 20-4864095 (I.R.S.
+Employer Identification No.) 3201 Carnegie Avenue, Cleveland, Ohio (Address of principal executive offices) 44115-2634 (Zip Code) Registrant's telephone number, include ling area code (216) 431-9900 Securities registered pursuant to Section 12(b) of the Act: Title of each class Common Stock, par value \$0.001 per share Name of each exchange on which registered NASDAQ Stock Market LLC Securities registered pursuant to Sec ction 12(g) of the Act: None ndicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of of the Securities Act.
+Yes \(\square\) No \(\square\) ndicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Se ection 15(d) of the Securities Exchange Act of 1934.
+Yes □ No ⊠ ndicate by check mark whether the registrant: (1) has filed all reports required to be filed by Sec nonths (or for such shorter period that the registrant was required to file such reports), and (2) ha ndicate by check mark whether the registrant has submitted electronically and posted on its corposted pursuant to Rule 405 of Regulation S-T (\S 232.405 of this chapter) during the preceding 1 post such files).
+Yes \square No \square orate Web site, if any, every Interactive Data File required to be submitted and 2 months (or for such shorter period that the registrant was required to submit and ndicate by check mark if disclosure of delinquent filers pursuant to Item 405 of Regulation S-K of registrant's knowledge, in definitive proxy or information statements incorporated by reference ndicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a n filer," large accelerated filer" and "smaller reporting company" in Rule 12b-2 of the Exchange A Large accelerated filer Non-accelerated filer Accelerated filer Smaller reporting company ndicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the e Act).
+Yes □ No ⊠ The aggregate market value at June 30, 2014, the last business day of the registrant's most recent based upon the closing price per share of \$1.79 of such stock as quoted on the NASDAQ Capita \$132.1 million.
+The registrant had 80,236,133 shares of common stock outstanding on March 9, 2015.